OWASP/www-chapter-sydney/index.md

 ## Our Goals
 ***Equality*** <br/>
-We aim to bring together people from research, academia, and industry to motivate and empower others to pursue a career in cybersecurity.
-By raising awareness against discrimination within the workforce, we work towards increasing diversity and creating a workforce with equality.
+We aim to bring together people from research, academia and industry to motivate, and empower others to pursue a career in cybersecurity.
+By raising awareness against discrimination within the workforce, we work towards increasing diversity and equality in cybersecurity.

 ***Education*** <br/>
 We are committed to helping discover the next generation of cybersecurity talent.
 We aim to offer mentorship programs to educate those new to cybersecurity, and provide talks from industry professionals to showcase all cybersecurity has to offer.